8 Ted Talks for Teachers to Watch (Before You Start Lesson Planning)

 This post contains 8 of the best Ted Talks all teachers should watch for motivation, inspiration, and ideas to develop student passions for and interests in learning.

 I could watch it again and again.

-Sir Ken Robinson‘s TED Talk *is* the most watch global speech of all time, and he never fails to blow my mind.
+Granted, Sir Ken Robinson‘s TED Talk is *the* most-watched global speech of all time, but he never fails to blow my mind.

 So let's start with why that is (and I'll keep it simple):

 The guy is a creativity *ninja*.